fongc123/notes/Image Processing/Frequency Filtering.md

 # Frequency Filtering

-Established by Jean-Baptiste Joseph Fourier, the <span style = "color:lightblue">Fourier transformation</span> converts spatial coordinates to frequency components $u$ and $v$.
+Established by Jean-Baptiste Joseph Fourier, the <span style = "color:lightblue">Fourier transformation</span> converts spatial coordinates to frequency components.
 - simplify problems
 - decrease complexity
 - some operations in the frequency domain are easier